SoLee1221/office-quiz/README.md

 • Select "pages" should be on the left side menu once you have clicked on "settings".
 • Choose the master branch from the source drop-down.
 • Then choose root for the folder from the other drop-down beside it on the right.
+• You can fork my repository by clicking the fork button which is in the upper right hand corner of my repository page.

 ## Images